paulkarpenko/us-code-ui/uscode/title-05-government-organization-and-employees/chapter-065-telework.md

 #### Telecommuting in Executive Agencies
 Pub.
 L. 106–346, § 101(a) [title III, § 359], Oct.
 23, 2000, 114 Stat.
 1356, 1356A–36, provided that: “Each executive agency shall establish a policy under which eligible employees of the agency may participate in telecommuting to the maximum extent possible without diminished employee performance.
 Not later than 6 months after the date of the enactment of this Act [Oct.
 23, 2000], the Director of the Office of Personnel Management shall provide that the requirements of this section are applied to 25 percent of the Federal workforce, and to an additional 25 percent of such workforce each year thereafter.”

+#### Return to In-Person Work
+Memorandum of President of the United States, Jan.
+20, 2025, 90 F.R.
+8251, provided:

+Memorandum for the Heads of Executive Departments and Agencies

+Heads of all departments and agencies in the executive branch of Government shall, as soon as practicable, take all necessary steps to terminate remote work arrangements and require employees to return to work in-person at their respective duty stations on a full-time basis, provided that the department and agency heads shall make exemptions they deem necessary.

+This memorandum shall be implemented consistent with applicable law.

+Donald J. Trump.

 <a id="section-6502"></a>
 ## § 6502.
 Executive agencies telework requirement